andratr/sle-master-course/README.md

 This document contains the information relevant for the master course [Software Language Engineering](https://ocasys.rug.nl/current/catalog/course/WMCS037-05) at University of Groningen.

 Note: the official course description refers to the book _Software Languages_, by Ralf Laemmel; I have decided to *not* use that book, but instead rely on supplemental material as indicated per week in the schedule below.
-Hence, the exam will be open "book", you may consult printed out papers of the material during the exam.
+Hence, the exam will be open "book", you may consult print-outs of the material during the exam.

 ## Preliminaries for the lab